gdlc/STAT_COMP/INCLASS/INCLASS_18.md

 For your submission to grade scope provide an R-script named `assignment.R` (match case).

-Your script should include the vectors `"FDP", "PWR"`, where each of them corresponds to the False-discovery proportion and Power values computed by Bonferroni, Holm's, and FDR methods, respectively.
+Your script should include the vectors `"BONF", ""HOLM, "FDR`, where each of them should have the False-discovery proportion and Power values computed by Bonferroni, Holm's, and FDR methods, respectively.